lucasisaacbr/brew-challenge/README.md

 ``docker inspect brew-notebooks``

-Airflow interface can be accessed on http://localhost:8080
+Airflow interface can be accessed at http://localhost:8080

 Create a new SSH connection in the panel: